 Mathieu’s discography include UNSTABLUES GROUNDS and TRINKLE TINKLE (independent), two singles as a leader of a jazz trio, and Jeu d’ombres (Florafone Records), a short poetico-musical incursion into the magical space out of which half-improvised music and poetry emerge.
 It features Montreal-based mythic vocal storyteller Sarah Rossy and bears the poetical imprint of Paul Éluard and Charles Baudelaire to whom Mathieu lends his soundboard, so as to let their conjoined light shine forth in an undistorted yet very personal manner.

 Mathieu is the co-founder and the artistic director of Apprentis de la musique improvisée, a non-profit-organization which provides learning opportunities for kids through the exploration and performance of collective musical improvisation.

 Mathieu graduated with a degree in jazz performance (minor in philosophy) from McGill University in 2019, where he received the David Moyse Guitar Scholarship (2017-2018) and the Calder Spanier Memorial Prize (2018-2019) for the quality of his compositions, among other academic distinctions.
-Since 2016, he has had the opportunity of studying composition with John Hollenbeck, and to study privately with a few modern guitarists of renown: Alex Goodman and Peter Bernstein.
+Since 2016, he has had the opportunity of studying composition with John Hollenbeck, and to study privately with a few modern guitarists of renown: Alex Goodman, Peter Bernstein and Peter Mazza.